KhamisiKibet/QT-PyQt-PySide-Custom-Widgets/README.md

     - `QCustomQPushButtonGroup` - Create a group of `QPushButton`s with different `stylesheet`s for the current `active` or `clicked` button and other innactive buttons.
 [Read more](https://khamisikibet.github.io/Docs-QT-PyQt-PySide-Custom-Widgets/docs/other-functions/qpushbutton-group)
     - `Qt Theme Engine` - Beautify your app.
 This feature will create multiple themes for QT for Python apps.
 [Read more](https://khamisikibet.github.io/Docs-QT-PyQt-PySide-Custom-Widgets/docs/other-functions/qt-theme-engine)
     - `QSettings` - Easily save your app configurations that will be remembered even after restarting the app ie app theme from Qt Theme Engine`.
 [Watch the tutorial](https://youtu.be/mkBwInKhBsA)
-    - `JSON Stylesheet Cheatsheet` - JSON stylesheet is used to customize the appearance and behavior of PyQt/PySide custom widgets in the QT-PyQt-PySide-Custom-Widgets module.
-[Read more](https://khamisikibet.github.io/Docs-QT-PyQt-PySide-Custom-Widgets/docs/json-stylesheet-cheatsheet)

 - Or watch the tutorial videos [here](https://www.youtube.com/watch?v=21Qt9p_F7Ts&list=PLJ8t3BKaQLhPKj9Mx08WAwvz7TGskefbK)